-To facilitate the design process, this handbook breaks down the complex topic of health insurance into eight design elements.
+To facilitate the design process, this Handbook breaks down the complex topic of health insurance into eight design elements.
 We do not intend to be comprehensive, but rather aim to present the key concepts, options for how to address each element, the pros and cons of different options (including the extent to which they are pro-poor), and lessons from other countries.

-- Element 1: Feasibility of Health Insurance - Element 2: Choice of Financing Mechanisms - Element 3: Population Coverage - Element 4: Benefits Package and Cost Containment - Element 5: Engagement, Selection, and Payment of Health Care Providers Insurance - Element 6: Organizational Structure - Element 7: Operationalizing Health Insurance - Element 8: Monitoring and Evaluation of Health Insurance Schemes
+- Element 1: Feasibility of Insurance Design and Implementation - Element 2: Choice of Financing Mechanisms - Element 3: Population Coverage - Element 4: Benefits Package - Element 5: Engagement, Selection, and Contracting of Health Care Providers for Health Insurance - Element 6: Organizational Structure - Element 7: Operationalizing Health Insurance - Element 8: Monitoring and Evaluation of Health Insurance Schemes

-Figure 1.1 shows the relationship among these elements.
+Figure I shows the relationship among these elements.
 Overarching all is feasibility in the country's political, economic, and sociocultural environment.
 Monitoring and evaluation should form the foundation.
-Although the handbook presents these design elements sequentially to help policy makers and other stakeholders work on each element step-by-step, all the elements are intertwined.
+Although the Handbook presents these design elements sequentially to help policy makers and other stakeholders work on each element step-by-step, all the elements are intertwined.
 Stakeholders involved in the design process must be mindful of this interconnectedness, as every decision will affect multiple elements simultaneously.

-For each design element, the handbook helps identify the political, economic, social, and institutional opportunities and barriers, and alternative approaches so policy makers and technicians can move health insurance forward on a rational, feasible path tailored to their country.
+For each design element, the Handbook helps identify the political, economic, social, and institutional opportunities and barriers, and alternative approaches so policymakers and technicians can move health insurance forward on a rational, feasible path tailored to their country.